The LifeLine Canada Foundation (TLC)

 The LifeLine Canada Foundation (TLC) is a registered non-profit committed to positive mental health and suicide prevention in Canada and Worldwide.
-The Foundation works on newly developed initiatives such as: The LifeLine Mobile App (The Free National Suicide Prevention and Awareness App) and Companion Paws Canada.
-This website is both a platform for information about the Foundation’s initiatives as well as a one stop single portal, through which an extensive amount of especially relevant and credible information, education and resources are right at one’s fingertips.
+The Foundation works on initiatives such as: The LifeLine Mobile App (The Free National Suicide Prevention and Awareness App) and Companion Paws Canada.
+The LifeLine Canada website is both a platform for information about the Foundation’s initiatives as well as a one stop portal, through which an extensive amount of information, education, resources, guides and tools are right at one’s fingertips.

 TLC is not a crisis hotline.
 If your life is in danger or you know someone’s life is in danger, DIAL 911 EMERGENCY NOW.
 For Worldwide Emergency numbers click here.
 For Canada, United States and International Crisis Centres click here.

 The guides, toolkits and resources throughout this site represent a compilation of suicide prevention resources from various sources across the Globe as noted.
 When clicking 3rd party links, you will be redirected to websites not affiliated but has our underlying support at The LifeLine Canada Foundation.

 The LifeLine App is the National free Suicide Prevention and Awareness App that offers access and guidance to support for those suffering in crisis and those who have suffered the devastating loss of a loved one from suicide.
 The LifeLine App also provides awareness education and prevention strategies to guide people in crisis all across the Globe.
 More…

 – One touch dialing from anywhere in Canada

 – Fast and easy access to crisis centres all across Canada

 – Connect someone in crisis with the support and guidance they need 24/7